franciscorafart/learning-notes/comptia/a+/external-QA.md

 - PCIe versions 1 to 5, each one dpubles the data transfer rate: 1-250MBps , 2.x => 500MBps, 3.0 => 1GBps, 4.0 => 2GBps, 5.0 => 4GBps

-- Resource pooling: When cloud provider deals with multiple tenants, it has additional capacity but saves money by sharing availability.
+- Resource pooling: Permits all VMs within a virtualized environment to be assigned RAM for their operations.
+Allows dynamic allocation of RAM to different VMs according to demand without manual intervention or rigid contraints.
+When cloud provider deals with multiple tenants, it has additional capacity but saves money by sharing availability.

 - Metered utilization: Pay-as-you-use payment model for cloud services.
 Specially used in migration periods.
 Not the same as on-demand, that means resources can be added on the fly as needed.